qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 Handling broken file paths
 ==========================

-When the file path to a data source is wrong, QGIS opens the :guilabel:`Handle Unavailable Layers` dialog.
+When the path to a data source is wrong, QGIS opens the :guilabel:`Handle Unavailable Layers` dialog.
 You can double-click in the :guilabel:`Datasource` field or click :guilabel:`Browse` to fix the path.